steven4547466/MatchmakingService/README.md

 - Switch to MemoryQueues if/when we get more ways to manage it
 - Fully random access management that doesn't use a central server
 - Party parity

-# Updates
-I'm pretty busy with my game right now.
-Updates, unless they're fixing major issues, will be slow for this module.
-I have some big ambitions for this module in the future for version 3, though!